Wenjix/Dory/README.md

 - Create a bot session first (via test console or say "join the game")
 - Verify game-agent is running on port 3000
 - Check `GAME_AGENT_URL` in voice-agent `.env`

+### MongoDB / memory system not working
+- Make sure Docker Desktop is running, then `docker compose up -d`
+- Check with `docker ps` — you should see `dory-mongo`
+- Verify `MONGODB_URI=mongodb://localhost:27017/dory` in `services/game-agent/.env`
+- The game agent logs will say "Memory system ready (MongoDB)" on success, or warn if unavailable
+- Memory is optional — the bot works without it, you just won't get session summaries or player profile

+### Voice agent crashes with "mutex lock failed"
+- This is a known issue with the Silero VAD native runtime during worker shutdown
+- Usually harmless — the worker restarts automatically
+- If it persists, restart the voice agent: `pnpm dev:voice`

 ## License